Casa de Benavidez – Los Ranchos de Albuquerque, New Mexico

 Repeat after me (to the tune of the old Big Mac jingle) — one all-beef patty, refried beans, lettuce, cheese, tomato and chile (red, green or both) on two sopaipilla “buns.”
 That’s the sopaipilla burger, still one of the most popular and celebrated items on the menu.
 The sopaipillas are more dense than the puffed-up sopaipillas on which New Mexicans love honey.
 They’re formidable enough not to fall apart at the moistness of other ingredients, but if the chile is ladled on a bit too generously, expect your hands to be covered in the red or green stuff.

 Casa de Benavidez was one of the first restaurants we visited after moving back to Albuquerque in 1996.
 It didn’t surprise us when this casa was the 1996 winner of KOB TV’s “Salsa Challenge.”
-The salsa is about medium on the piquancy scale and has a garlicky flavor aficionados love while the red and yellow chips are unfailingly crisp and fresh.
+The salsa is about medium on the piquancy scale and has a garlicky flavor aficionados love while the chips (served warm) are unfailingly crisp and fresh.
 Alas, sometimes because of overflow crowds your empty salsa dish isn’t replenished as faithfully as at other New Mexican restaurants.
 That’s about the only short-coming in the service which tends to be friendly and attentive.
 That salsa, by the way, was named Albuquerque’s fifth best salsa by Albuquerque The Magazine from among a sampling size of 130 different restaurant salsas reviewed in the September, 2012 issue.

 One of the restaurant’s very best, albeit most unconventional entrees are the succulent pork short ribs: four meaty ribs on which is slathered a semi-sweet and smoky homemade sauce.
 These are multi-napkin ribs, the type of which will leave a red beard on any clean-shaven face.
 They’re better ribs than you’ll find at several of the Duke City’s barbecue restaurants.
 That goes for the sauce, too.
 You’ll find yourself dredging up excess sauce with the accompanying fries (or you can have rice).